Dr-schobi/rocket-plancha/README.md

 ![IMG-20220320-WA0011](https://github.com/Dr-schobi/rocket-plancha/assets/78444256/35047886-8079-48bf-8bce-276dba452296)

 Safetey:
 - due to insulation on the bottom inside, the bottom of the barrel barely gets warm.
 It works well on a wooden terrace without burn marks.
+I still put it on a few bricks to raise the working height a little.
 - the part of the burn chamber/loading port that sticks out can get quite hot.
 I added a T-piece of pipe so that no burning material can fall out easily.
+Below this pipe is another brick to pretect the terrace from the heat and that you first bump you foot on the stone instead of the hot pipe.
 - it burns well even in strong wind, there is no sparks flying and I often leave the fire unattended for a while

 ![IMG_20221003_125126172](https://github.com/Dr-schobi/rocket-plancha/assets/78444256/56f624c9-2375-4684-acf2-da257d41ca8c)